jpfluger/examples/ubuntu-14.04/icinga2-server.md

 Enabled features: checker mainlog notification
 ```

-> Note: `icinga2-enable-feature <NAME-OF-FEATURER>` will enable a feature and `icinga2-disable-feature <NAME-OF-FEATURER>` will disable a feature.
+> Note 1: `icinga2-enable-feature <NAME-OF-FEATURER>` will enable a feature and `icinga2-disable-feature <NAME-OF-FEATURER>` will disable a feature.
 An icinga2 restart is required after enabling or disabling features.

+> Note 2: By default the `notification` feature uses email for notifications.
+Digital Ocean has a [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-setup-postfix-on-ubuntu-14-04) on setting up simple email no Ubuntu 14.04.

 During setup, the installer created the `nagios` user and group.
-This is the default setting in Debian/Ubuntu distributions.
-It also installed plugins.
-Remember that Icinga is a fork of Nagios and uses Nagios plugins.
+However, the icinga2-command daemon uses `www-data` as the group.
+This allows the website we configure later to uses its default `www-data` group to send commands to icinga2.
+These are the default setting set for us during the icinga2 Debian/Ubuntu apt package installation.

+APT also installed plugins.
+We will refer to these in our host definitions later.
+For now though, feel free to check-out the available commands.
 On an Debian/Ubuntu system, these are found here:

 ```bash
 $ ls /usr/lib/nagios/plugins